jcreech72/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No it will not because the code indicates you must Ctrl+C to exit.

 ## Ready for Work